 How Do I Treat for Leylands Turning Brown?

-If your Leyland cypress tree has browned, you can’t reverse the damage that’s already there.
+If your Leyland cypress tree has browned, you can’t reverse the damage already there.
 Allow for new growth before pruning.
 If the branch has sustained damage too severely and you don’t see any, try pruning higher on the branch where you can still see green.